Network Protocol Fundamentals

 Here is how TCP works:

-1. Connection establishment: The sender and receiver establish a connection using a three-way handshake before transmitting data.
-The sender sends an SYN (synchronize) packet to the receiver, the receiver responds with an SYN-ACK (synchronise-acknowledgement) packet, and the sender sends an ACK (acknowledgement) packet to complete the connection.
+1. The sender and receiver establish a connection using a three-way handshake.
+The sender sends a SYN (synchronize) packet to the receiver, the receiver responds with a SYN-ACK (synchronise-acknowledgement) packet, and the sender sends an ACK (acknowledgement) packet to complete the connection.

-2. Packet creation: Now sender divides data into TCP segments, with each segment containing a sequence number to ensure the data is reassembled correctly on the receiver.
-The segments also contain other information like source port number, destination port number, and checksums for error detection.
+2. Now sender divides data into TCP segments, where each segment contains a sequence number so that data is reassembled correctly on the receiver.
+These segments contain other information like source port number, destination port number, checksums for error detection, etc.

-3. Packet transmission: Now TCP segments are sent over the network to the destination IP address and port number.
-TCP uses flow control mechanisms to ensure that the sender does not overwhelm the receiver with too much data at once.
+3. Now TCP segments are sent over the network to the destination IP address and port number.
+Here TCP uses flow control to ensure that the sender does not overwhelm the receiver with too much data at once.

-4. Packet delivery: Now destination receives the TCP segments and reassembles them into the original data.
-If a segment is lost or corrupted, the receiver sends a request for retransmission to the sender.
+4. Now destination receives the TCP segments and reassembles them into the original data.
+If a segment is lost or corrupted, receiver sends a request for retransmission to the sender.

-5. Connection termination: Once data transmission is complete, the sender and receiver initiate a connection termination using a four-way handshake.
-The sender sends a FIN (finish) packet to the receiver, the receiver sends an ACK packet to acknowledge the FIN, and then sends its own FIN packet.
+5. Once data transmission is complete, sender and receiver initiate a connection termination using a four-way handshake.
+The sender sends a FIN (finish) packet to the receiver, and the receiver sends an ACK packet to acknowledge the FIN and then sends its own FIN packet.
 The sender responds with an ACK packet to acknowledge the receiver's FIN packet.

 Use cases of TCP in real life applications